Membership in IAAP is an excellent value for money, with many direct benefits including:

 Intended only for students residing in any country, regardless of its economic level.
 Print copies of journals are not available for Type E members.

 If your country of residence does not appear in the three lists above, you may look up the economic grouping of your country by consulting the current World Bank website, at https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups (High-Income Economies are Type A countries, all Upper-Middle-Income Economies are Type B countries, and all others are Type C countries).

 IAAP has 18 Divisions, groups of members who share interest in a field of applied psychology.
 Membership in a Division is not required, but it is strongly recommended.
-Members may join up to 4 Divisions (students, Type E members, are automatic members of Division 15 – Psychology Students, and may select 3 additional Divisions).
+Members may join up to 4 Divisions (students, Type E members, are automatic members of Division 15 – Students and Early Career Psychologists, and may select 3 additional Divisions).

 You will be asked which Divisions you wish to join on the next page.
 Here is a list of their names and numbers.

 |Division Number||Division Name|